For details on how to contact the committee, see contact the committee.

 Sport Development is the point of contact for trials, developing new clubs and initiatives to encourage growth in the sport.
 Dealing with enquiries for promotions, advertising and fundraising the SDO has a very diverse role.
 Many others at clubs throughout the country are developing the sport and are involved, directly or indirectly, in making the work of the SDO a success.
 They also control the loan of our New Starter kits.

 Our Welfare Office is responsible for ensuring that safety, welfare and protection of the vulnerable is always upheld, in both our policies, procedures and practical aspects of governance at both association and club level.
-They work with other officers to process and validate DBS checks and update the online membership database.
+They also work with other officers to validate DBS checks

 The Webmaster is responsible for the developement and management of the BOA website, the site is currently maintained by a third party, if you have any problems using the site, or wish to offer improvements, please contact the webmaster.

 Our Comms Manager looks after the various communication channels including social networking, creating news items.
 This involves liaising with other BOA officers and club members to source current issues including local club news, aspects of playing, foreign news, rule updates and competitions.

 The Student Representative will liaise between students and the BOA to find ways to forge closer links and to tap the huge potential for new members from student groups.